-The exotic, edible starfruit (Averrhoa carambola) earned its name with its unusual shape, which resembles a five-pointed star when sliced.
-Starfruit trees seldom appear in commercial nurseries, but they can be grown from fresh seed taken from a ripe fruit.
-Seed-grown starfruit trees differ from grafted types because they take longer to bear fruit and their fruit may not be of the same quality.
+Starfruit trees can be hard to find in the garden store, but they can be grown from fresh seed taken from a ripe fruit.
+Seed-grown starfruit trees take longer to bear fruit than grafted ones, and their fruit may not be of the same quality.
 Still, the ornamental value of their rosy flowers and evergreen foliage makes them worthwhile to grow.

 The starfruit tree is a short, attractive, slow-growing tropical tree thought to be native to Malaysia, Indonesia, and southern China.
 Though extinct in the wild, the tree is grown commercially for its unusual fruit.
 It usually grows 20 to 30 feet tall with a broad, rounded crown.

 Fragrant rose flowers bloom in the leaf axils, giving way to waxy, five-sided yellow fruit.
 When the fruit is sliced, it has a star shape, giving it its common name.
 People generally eat the fruits fresh, in fruit salads, or as star-shaped garnishes.

 Starfruit can be grown from grafted saplings or from fresh seeds.
 The former method works faster, producing edible fruit quite quickly, while propagation from seed takes years from planting to first harvest.

 If you decide to grow a starfruit from seed, you'll need to act carefully.
 Do not use grocery-store fruit because these seeds rarely grow.
 A ripe starfruit contains up to 12 oval seeds but only select seeds with dark brown, glossy seed coats for propagation.
 And act fast.
 The seeds lose viability quickly, sometimes overnight, so plant them immediately after removing them from the fruit.
 If you have waited too long, a 24-hour soak in water may revive them.